spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/glue-api-howtos/howto-integrate-a-ciam-provider.md

           + CiamProviderRestUserFinderPluginInterface.php // Triggers CiamTokenUserFinder
     + Processor/
         + Finder/
-          + CiamTokenUserFinder.php // Parses and decodes the token then it mappers the token attributes to the customer transfer and trigger the create customer functionality
+          + CiamTokenUserFinder.php // Parses and decodes the token; then it mappers the token attributes to the customer transfer and triggers the create customer functionality
           + CiamTokenUserFinderInterface.php
         + Mapper/
           + CustomerMapper.php // Maps customer attributes from CiamProviderToken Transfer to Customer Transfer to be used in the customer creator